sfigg/commercialization-public/customize/mobile/mcsf/roaming-filter.md

     The settings group is atomic so you must configure all the settings at the same time to correctly configure roaming filters.

-    **Important**
+    > [!IMPORTANT]
-    When specifying the `$(SerialNumber)`, make sure that the order is absolutely sequential within the different lists.
+    > When specifying the `$(SerialNumber)`, make sure that the order is absolutely sequential within the different lists.
 For example: 000, 001, 002.., or 001, 002, 003…, and so on.

     **3GPP**